kernoeb/Telegramusic/README.md

-# TelegramMusicDeezer
+# Telegramusic

-A Python bot to download music from Deezer with Deezer API and Deezloader
+A Python bot to download music from :
+- Deezer with Deezer API and Deezloader
+- YouTube

 ## Disclaimer
 :warning: For Educational Purposes Only... or for free music :thinking: !!